This article is part of our larger real estate investing guide available here.

 Another property-flipping strategy is wholesaling.
 Wholesaling is when an investor signs a contract to buy a property that they believe is priced below market value and then sells that contract quickly to another investor at a higher price for a profit.

 Most often, wholesalers seek out properties in need of renovations and sell them to house-flippers who are willing to perform the renovations to add more value to the property in order to sell it at a higher price.
 An investor will sign a contract to buy a property and put down an earnest money deposit.
 Then, they quickly try to sell the home to a house-flipper at a premium, earning a profit.
 Essentially, a wholesaler gets a finder’s fee for brokering a home sale to a house-flipper.
 However, unlike traditional property brokers, a wholesaler uses their position as the contracted homebuyer to broker the deal.

 First, you must find tenants for your property.
-This may be easy or difficult depending on your property type and available resources for finding tenants.
-You are also responsible for performing background screenings for prospective tenants (if you choose to) and for providing legally sound lease agreement contracts with tenants.
+This may be easy or difficult depending on your property type and resources available for finding tenants.
+You are also responsible for performing background screenings for prospective tenants (if you choose to) and for providing legally sound lease agreement contracts to tenants.
 For each month that you do not have a tenant, you miss out on income from your investment.

 Short-term rentals usually require much less expertise and supervision than traditional rentals for several reasons.
 Third-party websites, such as Airbnb and VRBO, facilitate the booking of the rental property and create the contract agreement between the property owner and renter.
 Because third-party companies manage several components of the rental process, short-term rental properties can be a part-time job or side hustle.